riscv-software-src/riscof/docs/source/plugins.rst

         # Return the parameters set above back to RISCOF for further processing.
         return sclass

-.. warning:: if the config is empty or if the isa and platform yamls are not available in the specified paths, the above function shall generate an error and exit.
+.. warning:: if the config is empty or if the ISA and platform yamls are not available in the specified paths, the above function shall generate an error and exit.

 .. note:: It is not necessary for your config.ini to pass any of these parameters.
 And one could